VemorPhose/TailChase/README.md

 /tmp/tailchase version
 ```

+---

 ## GitHub Token Setup

-Tailchase uses one token for GitHub Actions logs, CI watching, and optional PR comments.
+TailChase uses one token for GitHub Actions logs, CI watching, and optional PR comments.

 1. Create a GitHub token from GitHub settings.
 2. For public repositories, a classic token with `repo` is the simplest option.
 For a fine-grained token, allow repository metadata, contents read, actions read, and issues or pull request write access if you want PR comments.